sergio-agosti/www.sergioagosti.org/source/content/projects/luca-bartolini-photography/_main.html.markdown

-A friend of mine, who is a very talented amateur photographer, asked me to help him publishing a website about his pictures.
+A friend of mine, who is a very talented amateur photographer, asked me to help him publishing a [website about his pictures](http://lucabartoliniphotography.com "Luca Bartolini Photography").
-He gave me a **visual idea** on how he wanted the website to look like, and I translated it into an elegant **responsive website**.
+He gave me a **visual idea** on how he wanted the website to look like, and I turned it into an elegant **responsive website**.